nathanbirrell/natee.biz/resume.md

   <span class="tx-overline">Software Engineer • Mar 2018 - Oct 2018</span>
 </h3>

 - Worked on a project team to build a completely new weather experience for BOM's general public audience.
-- One of Australia's [top 40](https://www.alexa.com/topsites/countries/AU) websites by traffic.
+One of Australia's [top 40](https://www.alexa.com/topsites/countries/AU) websites by traffic.
 - Tooling: Typescript, React, Mobx with mobx-state-tree, Jest/Enzyme, ES6+, styled-components.
-- Interesting challenges:
-  - managing tree-structured state and weather datapoints
-  - finding the right abstractions for reusable components
-  - working with a moderate-sized team to agree on long-term technical decisions
+- Interesting challenges included managing tree-structured state and weather datapoints; finding the right abstractions for reusable components; and working with a moderate-sized team to agree on long-term technical decisions

 <!-- [View the app at weather.bom.gov.au →](https://weather.bom.gov.au/) -->